ariefprasetyo939/react-movie-appwrite/README.md

 A clean and responsive React application that displays trending movies with a functional search feature.
 Powered by The Movie Database (TMDb) API and Appwrite as the backend service.

 🔧 Tech Stack
-Frontend: React 18+, Axios, TailwindCSS / Bootstrap Backend (BaaS): Appwrite (for future scalability)
+Frontend: React 19 and TailwindCSS
+Backend (BaaS): Appwrite (for future scalability)
 API Source: TMDb API